akavoron/terminal-commands/README.md

 - micro {{filename or .}} – open file or directory in Micro (it’s a custom terminal editor)
 - pstorm {{filename or .}} – open file or directory in PHPStorm

+To echo in the file:
 - echo ‘some text here’ > {{filename}} – create a file and write one line of text
 - echo ‘some text here’ >> {{filename}} – append the one line of text to the existing file

+To swith between folders:
 - cd {{folder_name of path like ../.. }}
 - cd - – go back to the previews directory (toggle)

 - git fetch – download branches from the default origin remote server (useful in a teamwork – when somebody create a new branch)
 - git fetch {{remote_name}} – download branches from the certain remote server (useful in a teamwork – when somebody create a new branch)

+Work with npm:
 - npm install – install packages from the package.json file
 - npm i – the same as above
 - npm i {{package_name}} – install certain package as a production-dependency  to the node_modules and write information about it in the package.json file and package-lock.json